OfficeDev/office-add-in-saas-monetization-sample/Deployment/SPFx/DeploymentGuide.md

-#                    Monetization SPFX
+# Monetization SPFx Add-in

+# Installation

-1. Download the latest SPFX [**saas-sample-web-part.sppkg**](saas-sample-web-part.sppkg) package file.
+1. Download the SPFx Add-in [**saas-sample-web-part.sppkg**](saas-sample-web-part.sppkg) package file.

-2. Open your SharePoint Catalog  https://cand3.sharepoint.com/sites/AppCatelog/AppCatalog/Forms/AllItems.aspx, upload SPFX package file to SharePoint Catalog.
+2. Open your SharePoint Catalog then upload the SPFx package file.

    ![image-Catalog](Images/1.png)

-3. Select Checkbox and click Deploy button.
+3. Select the **checkbox** and click **Deploy**.

    ![image-Deploy](Images/2.png)

-4. Select **saas-sample-web-part** file, then select **Sync to Teams** menu.
+4. Select the **saas-sample-web-part** file, then click **Sync to Teams** in the Ribbon menu.

    ![image-Deploy](Images/12.png)

-5. Go to SharePoint Admin Center.
+5. Go to the SharePoint Admin Center.

-6. Open **API management** and approve the following two permission.
+6. Open the **API management** and approve the following two permissions.

    ![image-Permission](Images/3.png)

-7. Approve successfully.
+7. Successfully approved.

    ![image-Approve](Images/4.png)

-8. Open SharePoint site a page and edit this page.
+8. Open a SharePoint site page and edit the page.

-9. Add SaaSSampleWebPart into this page.
+9. Add the SaaSSampleWebPart to the page.

    ![image-UploadWebpart](Images/5.png)

-10. Edit this Webpart, click Configure button.
+10. Edit the web part, and click **Configure**.

    ![image-ConfigureWebpart](Images/6.png)

-11. Copy Contoso Monetization Code Sample Web API Client Id and paste it
+11. Copy Contoso Monetization Code Sample Web API Client Id and paste it into the web part.

     ![image-ConfigureWebpart1](Images/7.png)